lcrobotics/EasyFTC_Old/CONTRIBUTING.md

-# Contributing to Atom
+# Contributing to EasyFTC

 :+1::tada: First off, thanks for taking the time to contribute! :tada::+1:

-The following is a set of guidelines for contributing to Atom and its packages, which are hosted in the [Atom Organization](https://github.com/atom) on GitHub.
+The following is a set of guidelines for contributing to EasyFTC, which is hosted in the [Hax Robotics Organization](https://github.com/lcrobotics) on GitHub.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

 #### Table Of Contents